Baron Brassey of Apethorpe

 Baron Brassey of Apethorpe, of Apethorpe in the County of Northampton, is a title in the Peerage of the United Kingdom.
 It was created in 1938 for Sir Henry Brassey, 1st Baronet, who had previously represented Northamptonshire Northern and Peterborough in the House of Commons as a Conservative.
 He had already been created a Baronet, of Apethorpe in the County of Northampton, in 1922.
 Brassey was the second but eldest surviving son of Henry Brassey, third son of Thomas Brassey, and the nephew of Thomas Brassey, 1st Earl Brassey, and Albert Brassey. as of 2022 the titles are held by his great-grandson, the fourth Baron, who succeeded his father in 2015.
+The title and territorial designation are correctly pronounced App-thorp, and still by the family, although increasingly Ape-thorp by others.